Characters: Dissidia: Final Fantasy - Warriors of Cosmos

 - Protagonist Without A Past: Justified, then subverted.
 The first game suggested a Mysterious Past that may or may not be dark and troubled, but the second reveals that he doesn't have a past, as he was created during the war.

-- Socially-Awkward Hero: He rarely loses his calm and focused demeanor when risking his life in battle but is very shy and withdrawn in more relaxed social situations.
+- Socially-Awkward Hero: Rarely loses his calm and focused demeanor when risking his life in battle, but is very shy and withdrawn in more relaxed social situations.
 When the others are chatting away in groups he's usually standing by himself watching them anxiously.
 One time, after he'd saved Terra from some Manikins, it took a great deal of effort for him just to accept her thanks.

 - The Stoic: Very calmed and even-toned, even if facing his enemies.
 Given that he has no memories outside the cycles of war and those get erased regularly, it's likely a holdover from having no emotions to express.